Table of Contents

 identity.

-We have intentionally said nothing about how the chaining and injection functions of a monad should behave, and that's because it very nearly doesn't matter.
-In fact, monads are ubiquitous in Haskell code precisely because they are so simple: many common programming patterns have a monadic structure.
+We have intentionally said nothing about how the chaining and injection functions of a monad should behave, and that's because this almost doesn't matter.
+In fact, monads are ubiquitous in Haskell code precisely because they are so simple.
+Many common programming patterns have a monadic structure: passing around implicit data, or short-circuiting a chain of evaluations if one fails, to choose but two.

 We can capture the notions of chaining and injection, and